On constructions preserving the asymptotic topology of metric spaces: Preliminary notions and definitions

 The function $f:X\to Y$ is called {\em effectively proper} if there is some proper, non-decreasing $\rho_1:[0,\infty)\to[0,\infty)$ such that

 The function $f:X\to Y$ is called a {\em coarsely uniform embedding} if there exist functions $\rho_1,\rho_2:[0,\infty)\to[0,\infty)$ such that, and $\rho_1\to\infty$.
-The spaces $X$ and $Y$ are said to be {\em coarsely equivalent} if there is a coarsely uniform embedding of $X$ to $Y$ and there is some $R>0$ so that $Y=N_R(f(X))$.
+The spaces $X$ and $Y$ are said to be {\em coarsely equivalent} if there is a coarsely uniform embedding of $X$ to $Y$ and there is some $R>0$ so that for each $y\in Y$ there is some $x\in X$ so that $d_Y(f(x),y)\le R$.
 When the $\rho_i$ can be taken to be linear, $f$ is called a {\em quasi-isometric embedding} and the corresponding equivalence is {\em quasi-isometry}.

 Let $R>0$ be a (large) real number.
-A collection $\sU$ of subsets of the metric space $X$ is said to be $R$-{\em discrete} if there is a uniform bound on the diameter of the sets in $\sU$ and if, whenever $U\neq U'$ are sets in $\sU$, then $d(U,U')>R$, where $d(U,U')=\inf\{d(x,x')\mid x\in U, x'\in U'\}$.
-We will often refer to such families as being {\em uniformly bounded} and {\em$R$-disjoint}.
+A collection $\sU$ of subsets of the metric space $X$ is said to be \textit{uniformly bounded} if there is a uniform bound on the diameter of the sets in $\sU$; a collection $\sU$ is said to be \textit{$R$-disjoint} if, whenever $U\neq U'$ are sets in $\sU$, then $d(U,U')>R$, where $d(U,U')=\inf\{d(x,x')\mid x\in U, x'\in U'\}$.
+A family that is uniformly bounded and $R$-disjoint will be called \text{$R$-discrete}.
 Gromov \cite{Gr93} describes this situation by saying that $\cup_{U\in\sU} U$ is $0$-{\em dimensional on} $R$-{\em scale}.

 We say that the {\em asymptotic dimension} of the metric space $X$ does not exceed $n$ and write $\as X\le n$ if for each (large) $R>0$, $X$ can be written as a union of $n+1$ sets with dimension $0$ at scale $R$.
 There are several other useful formulations of the definition (see \cite{BD-AD}) but we shall content ourselves with this one.